 Aboriginal and Torres Strait Islander children are now nearly ten times as likely to be removed from their family as non-Indigenous children – a disparity which continues to grow.

-A new report released by the Family Matters campaign reveals a shocking trend in the removal of Aboriginal and Torres Strait Islander children from their families.
+released by the Family Matters campaign reveals a shocking trend in the removal of Aboriginal and Torres Strait Islander children from their families.

 “If we continue on this path, carved out by the flawed approaches of consecutive governments, the number of Aboriginal and Torres Strait Islander children in out-of-home care will more than triple in the next 20 years,” Family Matters Co-Chair Natalie Lewis says.

 The report is only the second ever released to examine the trends associated with Aboriginal & Torres Strait Islander children in out-of-home care.
 It shows that despite some increased focus and attention from various governments, the over-representation of Aboriginal children being removed from their families continues to escalate at an alarming rate.

 The report provides a comprehensive analysis of child protection systems in every state and territory, judged against a series of building blocks to ensuring child safety and wellbeing.